Getting Started With Dataframe in R

 • If statement:

-If statement is the most common statement that execute code that only the condition place between bracket is true.
-Otherwise if statement ignore that particular piece of code.
+The "if" statement is the most common statement used to execute code only if the condition placed between the brackets is true.
+Otherwise, the "if" statement ignores that particular piece of code.

 if(condition){ code to be executed}